 In extreme contrast to this experience, there hung in our lounge room a painting by Herbert Schmelcher.
 This was the only original artwork in my childhood home.
 Schmelcher was an artist who was friends with my father back in Germany.
 The painting had been a gift for my parents wedding.
 It now hangs in my home.
 It is a competent alpine scene, with forests, mountain huts and a large wayside crucifix and kneeling bench.
 In the background, the alps jostle with rising mists and threatening weather clouds.
 It is a ‘healing picture’ of a post-war Germany that proposes to reassure us of the place that Christianity and sentimentality have in nature.
 An incongruous pact that is unsubstainable by todays standards.

 During my adolescence I took to painting as an adjunct to my insatiable hunger for reading and literature.
 It was painting that took on my public face, probably because it is so visible, but it was literature that provided the pedal power.
 Not in the sense that literature provided a narrative for painting but, more so, that I appreciated that painting and literature were for me separate languages.
+In this way they complimented each other.
 They had their own unique appeal and ran parallel to each other.
-In this sense imagery and text have for me the same power.
 A good example of this was when, as a teenager, I joined the local art society and on this one occasion, an artist by the name of Ray Moult-spiers came by with a large painting that he dragged into the meeting.
 It was too large to fit into his car, so one can only imagine that it had been strapped on the top to the roof racks.
 It’s what we did in those days.
 The society met in a small house and we could hear Ray sliding and pulling the painting down the hall way.
 There was quiet anticipation in the room, as he set up the painting to one side and began to talk to it.
 You could hear a pin drop.
 With cigarette in hand he described the background to the work, set on a south coast beach, and having befriended another artist working there.
 This large work, with its aggressive and liberated paint application was full of narrative.
 For that moment, it diminished every other painting in the room, merely for its size and the grandeur of the artistic statement.
 It depicted this same artist working on his painting and next to him was a timber carved lectern on which lay an open book and the word ‘Baudelaire’ written across it.
 That was for me at 16 a seminal experience.
 The next day I was in the library reading Les Fleurs du Mal, which in turn opened a portal to a world of French romantic poetry.
 Some years earlier, in year 9 a teacher in English literature introduced me to Russian literature and the poetry of Yevtushenko.
 I recal him with great fondness.
 The point of these references being that the interest in literature for me was present from a very early period.
 Not as my formal education, but more so as inspired contributions to opening a broader perspective on art and thinking.
 Ray Moult-spiers painting has since retreated in my memory, but this story and Baudelaire are still there.

 There has always been a recurring juxtaposition of text and imagery in my work.
 It was not as much about ‘looking and putting’ but ‘looking and thinking’.
 This is evident both in my drawing books and my painted works.
 I can resonate with Phillip Guston who, when asked how he fared living in Woodstock cut off from the activities of the artworld in New York, and surrounding himself with poets and writers and not painters, he is quoted to have said, ‘they [the poets] see without the jargon of art’.
 In this sense, writing, for me, can complement painting in that it provides a greater dexterity in navigating the world and its thinking and the issues of art and language that try to describe it.